Private Lives: Synopsis

-Following a brief courtship, Elyot and Sibyl are honeymooning at a hotel in Deauville, France, although her curiosity about his first marriage is not helping his romantic mood.
+Following a brief courtship, Elyot and Sibyl are honeymooning at a hotel in Deauville, France, (Note: Coward's opening directions in the text specify merely "a hotel in France", but in Act III (p.
+87) Sibyl makes it clear that the hotel is in Deauville.) although her curiosity about his first marriage is not helping his romantic mood.
 In the adjoining suite Amanda and Victor are starting their new life together, although he cannot stop thinking of the cruelty Amanda's ex-husband displayed towards her.
 Elyot and Amanda, following a volatile three-year-long marriage, have been divorced for five years, but they now discover that they are sharing a terrace while on their honeymoons with their new and younger spouses.
 Elyot and Amanda separately beg their new spouses to leave the hotel with them immediately, but both new spouses refuse to cooperate and each storms off to dine alone.
 Realising they still love each other and regretting having divorced, Elyot and Amanda abandon their spouses and run off to Amanda's flat in Paris.